Skip to main content

 Operator data (not end-customer PII)

-• users.email, users.full_name — your dashboard team’s profile, mirror of Clerk.
+• users.email, users.full_name: your dashboard team’s profile, mirrored from our authentication provider.

 Where data lives